uq-eresearch/oztrack/readme.md

 The resulting Rserve process will listen on port 6311.

 See http://www.rforge.net/Rserve/faq.html#start

 Setting up Properties
 --------------------------------------------------------------------------------
-The application.properties file contains some important values that need to be set for OzTrack to run correctly.
+The `application.properties` file contains some important values that need to be set for OzTrack to run correctly.

-dataDir: If this isn't set, OzTrack will use the user.home environment variable (possibly of the server user environment) to store files.
+* `dataDir`: If this isn't set, OzTrack will use the user.home environment variable (possibly of the server user environment) to store files.
 Ensure that such a directory is available and can be written to.
-dataSpaceURL: This is the URL that project collection records will be written to.
+* `dataSpaceURL`: This is the URL that project collection records will be written to.
 A username and password must be provided in this file for the functionality to work.